mariotavor/safeHouseSdkExampleCode/README.md

 //This method is used to find all available country mSafeHouseConnectionButtonId.getAllAvailableServerLocation();

- //This method is used to o pass the user selection to the sdk. mSafeHouseConnectionButtonId.setAvailableLocation( mSafeHouseConnectionButtonId.getAllAvailableServerLocation().get(0));
+ //This method is used to pass the user selection to the sdk. mSafeHouseConnectionButtonId.setAvailableLocation( mSafeHouseConnectionButtonId.getAllAvailableServerLocation().get(0));